These are the guidelines that staff at LiteBreeze follows when it comes to their twice-yearly salary appraisal and performance review.

 Sure, general inflation and job market demand drive salary increases to some extent.
 But what truly drives salary increments, and what you are in control of, is the increase in value that you create through continuous learning and hard work.

 We’ll discuss each of the following concepts, one at a time.
-For developers and designers: a) Functionality b) Service quality and communication c) Maximized value creation d) Code.
+For developers and designers: a) Functionality b) Service quality and communication c) Value maximization d) Code.
 For administrators, HR, recruiters, project director: only b and c.
 For QA: a, b and c.

 For each concept, you will present at least one specific example from each of these four example types.
 After you have presented the four example types for a concept, your seniors will give their input.
 Thereafter you will proceed to present your examples from the next concept.